MatthewCharlton/Validate/readme.md

 isNumeric({ value: '123' }).isValid; // true
 ```

-If you wish to use a custom regex use the **matches** function
+If you wish to use a custom regex use the **matches** function:

 ```javascript
 validate.test('Abc 123').matches({ regex: /[a-zA-Z\s\d]/ }).isValid; // true
 ```

-Reverse validation result with **invert** function - pass the function you wish to invert as first parameter then that functions arguments as the second - the example below shows reversing the matches example above
+Reverse validation result with **invert** function - pass the function you wish to invert as first parameter then that functions arguments as the second - the example below shows reversing the matches example above:

 ```javascript
 validate.test('Abc 123').invert('matches', { regex: /[a-zA-Z\s\d]/ }).isValid; // false